Colonization of Mars: Atmosphere

 Atmospheric pressure on Mars is far below the Armstrong limit at which people can survive without pressure suits.
 Since terraforming cannot be expected as a near-term solution, habitable structures on Mars would need to be constructed with pressure vessels similar to spacecraft, capable of containing a pressure between 30 and 100 kPa.
 The atmosphere is also toxic as most of it consists of carbon dioxide (95% carbon dioxide, 3% nitrogen, 1.6% argon, and traces totaling less than 0.4% of other gases, including oxygen).

 This thin atmosphere does not filter out ultraviolet sunlight, which causes instability in the molecular bonds between atoms.
 For example, ammonia (NH_{3}) is not stable in the Martian atmosphere and breaks down after a few hours.
-Also due to the thinness of the atmosphere, the temperature difference between day and night is much larger than on Earth, typically around 70 °C. However, the day/night temperature variation is much lower during dust storms when very little light gets through to the surface even during the day, and instead warms the middle atmosphere.
+Also due to the thinness of the atmosphere, the temperature difference between day and night is much larger than on Earth, typically around 70 °C. However, the day/night temperature variation is much lower during dust storms when little light gets through to the surface even during the day, and instead warms the middle atmosphere.